Skip to content

 Disposing of your Phone?
 Don't Forget to Clean Up

-• Photos, videos, and documents.
+• Photos, videos, and personal documents

 Steps to Safely Clean Up Your Phone